Atmospheric science · tropical convection · cloud dynamics

 Mingyue Tang 唐铭悦

-Postdoctoral Research Fellow at the Abdus Salam International Centre for Theoretical Physics (ICTP), exploring tropical convection, cloud organization, and the lively space between “I know exactly what I’m doing” and “this looks interesting, let’s try it.”
+Postdoctoral Research Fellow at the International Centre for Theoretical Physics (ICTP), exploring atmospheric physics, tropical convection, and cloud organization.

 My Ph.D. dissertation, Mechanistic Understanding of Tropical Convective Organization and Propagation, focused on how tropical convective systems organize, propagate, and interact with cold pools, gravity waves, and the Madden-Julian Oscillation (MJO).